ibm-cloud-docs/cephaas/onboarding-fusionaas.md

 After you save the default cluster quota, the welcome modal closes and you can begin using your deployment.

 The default cluster quota can be changed later from the Settings page.
-For more information, see [Managing the default cluster storage quota](/docs/fusionaas?topic=fusionaas-manage-cluster-quota).
+For more information, see [Editing cluster storage quota](/docs/sdsaas?topic=sdsaas-manage-cluster-quota).
 {: tip}

 ## Onboarding for non-administrator users